 This error message can occur in any browser or device.
 You’ll encounter it when searching for any query in the Google Search Box and click search or using the address bar to find what you’re searching for.

-When you receive such an error message, your IP is displayed below, and there’s also a timestamp showing when it occurred.
-To continue browsing, you first need to solve the CAPTCHA and cross-verify that you’re not a robot.
+When you receive such an error message, your IP address is displayed below, along with a timestamp indicating when it occurred.
+To continue browsing, you must first solve the CAPTCHA and verify that you’re not a robot.

 However, clearing a CAPTCHA isn’t an issue every now and then.
-But in most cases, error message still persists even if you resolve the CAPTCHA.
-It keeps reappearing when you try using Google search, eventually making browser more difficult to use and forcing to use an alternative browser.
+But in most cases, the error message still persists even if you resolve the CAPTCHA.
+It keeps reappearing when you try using Google search, eventually making the browser more difficult to use and forcing you to use an alternative browser.

 Why your iPhone/Mac keeps saying “Unusual Traffic”